sylvainbx/rust-book-fr/FRENCH/src/ch13-02-iterators.md

 <!--
 We want our iterator to add 1 to the current state, so we initialized `count` to 0 so it would return 1 first.
-If the value of `count` is less than 6, `next` will return the current value wrapped in `Some`, but if `count` is 6 or higher, our iterator will return `None`.
+If the value of `count` is less than 5, `next` will increment `count` and return the current value wrapped in `Some`.
+Once `count` is 5, our iterator will stop incrementing `count` and always return `None`.
 -->

 Nous voulons que notre itérateur ajoute 1 à l'état courant, donc nous avons initialisé `compteur` à 0 pour qu'il retourne 1 lors du premier appel à `next`.
-Si la valeur de `compteur` est strictement inférieure à 6, `next` renverra la valeur courante intégrée dans un `Some`, mais si `compteur` vaut 6 ou plus, notre itérateur renverra `None`.
+Si la valeur de `compteur` est strictement inférieure à 5, `next` va incrémenter `compteur` puis va retourner valeur courante intégrée dans un `Some`.
+Une fois que `compteur` vaudra 5, notre itérateur va arrêter d'incrémenter `compteur` et retournera toujours `None`.

 <!--
 #### Using Our `Counter` Iterator’s `next` Method